vicramon/ember-tutorial/chapters/ember-controller.md

 # Ember Controller

-Controllers in Ember are where you put the logic to make a specific part of your app actually work.
+Controllers handle non-persisted logic related to a specific piece of UI.
 They typically wrap a model or an array of models.
 You can put functions, properties, and observers on controllers.
 They function much like normal Ember Objects with a couple of exceptions.

 First we'll look at the three different types of controllers.